 It took me 30-40 minutes to walk up using the road.
 Take a torch as there isn’t much light this time of day, and you should arrive at least half an hour before sunrise.

-This is a magical place to be for the sunrise.
-As you see the sun appearing on the horizon over the sea, the colours in the sky change to pastel colours.
+This is a magical place to see the sunrise.
+As the sun appears on the horizon over the sea, the sky changes to pastel shades.

-When you’ve finished up here, you can go back down to town via the coastal track, which isn’t so busy at this time.
+When you’ve finished here, you can return to town via the coastal track, which isn’t so busy at this time.

 Byron Farmers Market